kubernetes/website/docs/user-guide/deployments.md

 ### Revision History Limit

 `.spec.revisionHistoryLimit` is an optional field that specifies the number of old replica sets to retain to allow rollback.
-All old replica sets will be kept by default, if this field is not set.
-The configuration of each Deployment revision is stored in its replica sets; therefore, once an old replica set is deleted, you lose the ability to rollback to that revision of Deployment.
+Its ideal value depends on the frequency and stability of new deployments.
+All old replica sets will be kept by default, consuming resources in `etcd` and crowding the output of `kubectl get rs`, if this field is not set.
+The configuration of each Deployment revision is stored in its replica sets; therefore, once an old replica set is deleted, you lose the ability to roll back to that revision of Deployment.
+More specifically, setting this field to zero means that a new deployment revision can be undone only while still in progress.

 ### Paused